EBI-Metagenomics/mgnify-web/README.md

 ```

 There are **two** Docker-Compose setups available (for local development – these are NOT used in production).
-The docker-compose.yml creates an environment with MySQL (not recommended for most use cases).
+The docker-compose.yml creates an environment with SQlite for the EMG database.
-The lighter weight docker-compose-lite.yml create an environment backed by Sqlite.
+The other old-docker-compose-lite.yml create an environment backed by MySQL.
+You won't normally need this, unless you need to test MySQL-specific things.
-We are migrating towards the latter option.

-There is a `Makefile`, targeting the MySQL docker containers.
+The `Makefile`, targeting the MySQL setup, is being deprecated.
 There is a `Taskfile.yml` targeting the Sqlite setup.
-Again, the latter is recommended unless you really need to work on MySQL-specific things.

 Note that MySQL is used on GitHub actions for CI, since it better matches the production setup of this API at EBI.